VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 ### Invalidation

 This cache is updated when an entity is changed (insert, update, or delete) via a DbContext that uses this library.
 If the database is updated through some other means, such as a stored procedure or trigger, the cache becomes stale.

-### Notes
-Cachable queries have an implicitly applied AsNoTracking().
-When we are reading an entity from the cache for the second time, it's disconnected form the context.
-So using AsNoTracking() for the first time, reduces the change tracking proxies creation when it's not going to be used at all.
-Use this library mainly for reporting purposes (having read-only lists or entites).